 There is the ‘Banana Leaf Apolo’ serving the best in Indian cuisine, sorted by the very diverse Indian regions.

 Is it still pouring so that you cannot continue by any chance with the sunny part itinerary?
 Never mind, your afternoon will be great just the same.
-You are going to see some fine art in some gorgeous buildings.
+You are going to see some fine art exhibited in stunning buildings.

 The Singapore Art Museum’s building used to be a Catholic boys’ school.
-After the school moved out and gave way to make it a gallery, the building had to be transformed thusly.
-Especially the huge glass hall, where also special events take place, is very impressive.
+After the school moved out and gave way to make it a gallery, the building was transformed accordingly.
+The enormous glass hall, where sometimes special events take place, is particularly impressive.
 The huge venue owns and presents an important collection of Southeast Asian contemporary art and organizes exciting special exhibitions such as the Singapore Biennal.

 If you follow the sunny day itinerary, you then just have to cross the bridge connecting the Gardens by the Bay with the Marina Sands and you’re there.